top of page

 The word 'hapless' has its roots in Old English, where it originated from the combination of two elements: 'hap' and '-less.'
 'Hap' referred to fortune, chance, or luck, while '-less' was a suffix denoting the absence or lack of something.
 Therefore, when 'hap' and '-less' were joined, 'hapless' emerged as a term describing individuals who were devoid of good luck or unfortunate in their circumstances.
 Its etymology embodies the idea of being without luck or fortune, emphasizing the propensity to encounter misfortune and setbacks, making it an apt descriptor for those facing a series of unfortunate events.

-Quiz: Find the meaning of hapless
+Find the correct meaning of the adjective hapless:

 Try Again!